neuefische/web-exercises/sessions/js-array-methods-2/fun-with-flags/README.md

 > 💡 Each contry in the array as a name attribute.

+> 💡 Can you make the search 'case-insensitive'?

 ### 2. Find All Matching Countries

 Change the method from `find` to `filter`, to filter the countries to those which name starts with the search string.
 Remember to change the variable name from `foundCountry` to `foundCountries` to reflect that it now is an array.